-The pairwise binarization method is often regarded as superior to binary relevance because it profits from simpler decision boundaries in the subproblems [Fürnkranz, 2002, Hsu and Lin, 2002].
-In the case of an equal class distribution, the subproblems have $\frac{2}{K}$ times the original size while binary relevance maintains the size.
+The pairwise binarization method is often regarded as superior to one-against-all because it profits from simpler decision boundaries in the subproblems [Fürnkranz, 2002, Hsu and Lin, 2002].
+In the case of an equal class distribution, the subproblems have $\frac{2}{K}$ times the original size while one-against-all maintains the size.
 Typically, this goes hand in hand with an increase of the space where a separating hyperplane can be found.
 A simple example illustrates this: imagine two points a and b on a line representing the center of the positive and negative points.
 We now insert points according to an arbitrary distribution around a and b.
 Let $\mu(n)$ denote the margin between the negative and positive points depending on the number of inserted points n.
 This function is monotonically decreasing.
 Thus it is very likely for a subproblem to have a larger margin than the full problem.
-We have seen in Section II-A that the performance strongly depends on the available margin between the points of the binary classes.
+We have seen in Section 2.1 that the performance strongly depends on the available margin between the points of the binary classes.
 Thus, it can be expected that the MLPP algorithm will also benefit from the pairwise approach.
-MMP, on the other hand, is based on an binary relevance binarization, which, as we have noted in Section I, will typically have more complex decision boundaries.
+MMP, on the other hand, is based on an one-against-all binarization, which, as we have noted in Section 1, will typically have more complex decision boundaries.